Program of Excellence

 Hometown: Chilliwack, B.C.

-The 2025 season will mark Kelsey Firkus's second behind the Team BC bench, after she spent the 2024 season as assistant coach with the B.C. entry that captured bronze at the National Women’s Under-18 Championship.
+The 2026 season will mark Kelsey Firkus' third season behind the Team BC bench.
+Firkus has been with Team BC since the 2024 season that saw B.C. capture bronze at the National Women’s U18 Championship.
 Prior to being selected for Team BC’s bench staff, she volunteered as a coach and evaluator at POE ID Camps in 2022 and 2023.

 Mikaela Reay, Assistant Coach